foldcat/oasync/README.md

 Note that chained executions require procedures returning a `rawptr`.
 The return of the first procedure passed into `oa.go` will be passed to the next procedure, vice versa.

+## testing
+Testing oasync is as simple as executing `odin test .` in the root directory of the project.

+Note that the test uses 4 worker threads and are executed on-site on my computer with the CPU `13th Gen Intel(R) Core(TM) i5-13400F (16) @ 4.60 GHz`.
+Tests may fail running on a lower end device.